Soumik-Ghosh-2924/Job_Application_Portal-Java_SpringBoot_Project/README.md

 # User Perspective :-

 # Employer: Post job vacancies
-# Job Seeker: Search for jobs
+# Job Seeker: Look for jobs and Apply to them.

 # Core Functionalities:

 # Job Posting and Management: Employers can post job listings, specifying the job title, description, requirements, and location.
 # Job Search: Job seekers can search jobs based on their requirement and respective skill-set.
+# Job Application : Apply to desired jobs by filling in a respective form.

 # Technologies/Tech-Stack Used: